EddyMarshall/EddyMarshall/README.md

 ![Screen Shot 2021-10-04 at 10 58 17 AM](https://user-images.githubusercontent.com/78100214/135874910-cb5f5abe-ef0e-416d-a041-c5de8444ac0f.png)

 I am Eddy.
 Edward Marshall for long.
 I am a software engineer with a passion for creating accessible education with diverse teams for diverse populations.
-Feel free to take a look at my [porfolio](https://eddymarshall.github.io/portfolio/) to see a more aesthetically pleasing representation of the information below.
+Feel free to take a look at my [portfolio](https://eddymarshall.github.io/portfolio/) to see a more aesthetically pleasing representation of the information below.

 I'm currently most likely working on a Nashville hot chicken sandwich with some spicy aioli or a sushi deluxe dinner.
-Between bites and aggresive moist towellette usages I am working on a few apps that will help my music students with different techniques.
+Between bites and aggressive moist towelette usages I am working on a few apps that will help my music students with different techniques.
 Currently, I have a [voice leading app](https://eddymarshall.github.io/Voice_Leading_Visualizer/) that is live and still being built out Soon it will include sheet music visualizations so that it can be used by non guitarists, thus meeting my personal expectation of being as accessible as possible.
 I am also developing a sight reading app that will help music students build on a very underpracticed and highly sought after skill.

 In other news I am building out websites for artists in the New York City area.
 I use react, HTML, and CSS and collaborate closely with the artist to ensure that their artistic vision is conveyed.